evanwdavis/evanwdavis.github.io/_drafts/beginning-2016.md

 taking a lesson was awesome, need to soak it in, probably do another one next time! level up!

-lesson paid off, lots more confident! even accidentally did a black and finished the day off with a tough double blue. boom `
+lesson paid off, lots more confident! even accidentally did a black and finished the day off with a tough double blue. boom

+ok last day of this vacation github nonsense :) tomorrow back to the real thing!

+`